DazzyWalkman/oplxc4pve/README.md

 oplxc4pve
 ===========

-Wrapper scripts for creating/upgrading unprivileged lxc instances from OpenWrt rootfs templates on the Proxmox VE hypervisor.
+Wrapper script for creating/upgrading unprivileged lxc instances from OpenWrt rootfs templates on the Proxmox VE hypervisor.

 Requirements
 ------------
 The Proxmox VE 6.2.
-Scripts or resulting OpenWRT instances may work on old pve versions, however it's untested.
+This script or the resulting OpenWRT instances may work on older pve versions, however it's untested.

 Configuration
 -------------